COMMON WINTER SEASON DISEASES

 It has similar symptoms to the the flu but is not as severe as the flu.
 It can have complications like otitis media and sinusitis.

-Stomach flu is also a viral disease.
+Stomach flu is one of the commone viral winter diseases.
 Norovirus is the causative agent for stomach flu.
 Norovirus is the most recurrent cause of food-borne gastroenteritis and severe diarrheal disease in children and adults.
-It causes inflammation of the mucous lining of the stomach; affecting epithelial cells and lymphocytes.
-It is estimated, that norovirus is the reason for 200,000 deaths in children annually in the World.
+It causes inflammation of the mucous lining of the stomach, affecting epithelial cells and lymphocytes.
+It is estimated that norovirus is the reason for 200,000 deaths in children annually.
 Before norovirus, rotavirus was common for gastroenteritis but its vaccine has suppressed its occurrence in the United States.
-Norovirus has numerous serotypes and 6 genogroups.
-It is considered that most humans are infected by members of genogroup 2.

 Norovirus is transmitted by fecal-oral route; you can get infected by the virus if you ingest food or water contaminated by norovirus.
-Since it is a food-borne disease, people in restaurants are more prone to it.
-People who take care of infected people can also catch the infection.
-Outbreaks usually occur at public gatherings.
-The transmission also takes place directly from person to person.
-The virus appears in the stool of an infected person even before the appearance of symptoms and several weeks after the revival to usual health.
+Since it is one of the food-borne winter diseases, people in restaurants are more prone to it.
+People who take care of infected people can also get infected.
+Outbreaks usually occur at public gatherings, since the transmission also takes place directly from person to person.
+The virus appears in the stool of an infected person even before the appearance of symptoms.

-Pneumonia is an inflammatory disease that affects lung alveoli.
-The lungs are comprised of little sacs called air sacs or alveoli, which take up air when a person inspires.
-Alveoli contain blood capillaries that take part in gaseous exchange.
-In patients with pneumonia, the alveoli are filled with purulent discharge, pus, and fluid, which makes breathing difficult and limit oxygen consumption by blood vessels.
-Depending on the viral load, pneumonia can be of mild or severe variety.
-Infants, children, older people, and immunocompromised people are at risk.
-According to a study in 2017, Pneumonia is responsible for 15% of all deaths of children under 5 years of age, killing nearly 808,694 children.
+According to a study, Pneumonia is responsible for 15% of all deaths of children under 5 years of age, killing nearly 808,694 children.
 It can be transmitted by inspiring the infected air or via body fluids, especially from mother to fetus during delivery.
 Pneumonia can be caused by several different organisms, including, bacteria, viruses, and fungi.

 Streptococcus pneumonia is a bacterium that is the most common cause of bacterial pneumonia.
 Bacterial pneumonia can develop itself after infection to streptococcus pneumonia or progress after viral cold or flu.
 Other bacteria responsible for pneumonia are Mycoplasma pneumonia, Chlamydophila pneumonia, and Legionella pneumophila.